SolidBench/sparql-query-parameter-instantiator.js/README.md

 * `"VariableTemplateNamedNode:_name"`: The name of the variable in the SPARQL query template to instantiate (without `?` prefix).
 * `"VariableTemplateNamedNode:_substitionProvider"`: A provider of substitution values.
+* `"VariableTemplateNamedNode:_valueTransformers"`: An optional array of value transformers.

 #### Literal Variable Template